-A Kann California Law Group lawyer will handle every aspect of your case, including witness interviews and representing you in the trial itself.
-If you want to settle your claim, additionally, our lawyers will handle the negotiation process and get you the best resolution possible.
+Our nursing home abuse lawyers will handle every aspect of your case, including investigation, depositions, witness interviews, procurement of medical records and fight for you at trial.
+If you want to settle your claim, additionally, our lawyers will handle the negotiation process to get you your rightful compensation.
 Contact the Kann California Law Group to learn more about proving nursing home abuse in California courts.

 “What Does the Government Do in Investigating Nursing Home Abuse Claims?”

 Government investigation of nursing home abuse claims begins ordinarily with the state-appointed local ombudsman, an official representing the elderly or dependent person, whose authority to investigate the staff of the nursing home, its administration, or any other relevant person originates with the California Department of Aging.
 The ombudsman begins an inquiry after a complaint is lodged with his or her office.
 Investigation will usually involve visiting the nursing home and performing an on-site evaluation of the facts, as would be expected.

 Assuming the facts warrant further action, the local ombudsman's office will, in turn, inform the state Department of Health about the complaint.
 The Department of Health is empowered to penalize the nursing home, the nursing home employee or the nursing home's administration, as appropriate.
 Furthermore, the Department of Health may inform the Bureau of Medi-Cal Fraud & Elder Abuse and/or the relevant local district attorney's office, if it deems a complaint worthy of criminal inquiry.